 Note: The examples below show multiple If commands.
 These are for illustrative purposes only.
-Suprool does not permit multiple If commands in a single task.
+Suprtool does not permit multiple If commands in a single task.
 Instead you can combine multiple conditions using AND and OR.

-Alternatives to the lf command
+Alternatives to the If command